 Botulism is food poisoning caused by a bacteria called Clostridium botulinum and strains of the Clostridium baratii and Clostridium butyricum bacteria.
 It affects the nervous system and can cause paralysis or even death.
 Botulism is rare, but contaminated food is the most common way of catching the illness.

-Botulism-causing bacteria thrive in anaerobic environments, where there is no air, and can survive hours of boiling.
+Botulism-causing bacteria thrive in anaerobic environments with no air and can survive hours of boiling.
 However, they can't survive on high-acid foods, so any food with a PH of 4.6 or lower can be safely canned using any of the canning methods.
 Low-acid foods are more susceptible to botulism spores.
 Luckily, pressure canning and adding lemon juice or vinegar provide a safety net.

-The food must have been processed beforehand, following a canning recipe; there are many different recipes for all kinds of foods.
+The food must have been processed beforehand, following a canning recipe; many different recipes for all kinds of foods exist.
 The recipe you choose specifies the appropriate liquid topping and how long the filled jar must stay in the boiling pot.
 It is important to sterilize the lids and other utensils used by soaking them in hot water.

-This method is better for low acid foods because it uses a pressure canner which provides more heat during canning.
+This method is better for low-acid foods because it uses a pressure canner, providing more heat during canning.
 Low-acid foods include most vegetables like green beans, carrots, corn, red meat, poultry, seafood, and dairy.
-Pressure canning is recommended for preserving combination recipes like stock, stews, and soups too.
+Pressure canning is a recommended food preservation method for combination recipes like stock, stews, and soups.